 To the extent you have any questions concerning whether a project you are planning requires state review and approval, and the attached guidance is not clear, you may, of course, submit a request for guidance directly to the Department of Health.
 However, we anticipate that such determinations may involve a significant delay.

-If you are interested in obtaining guidance on any proposed renovation or cosmetic updates to a health care facility, or have other health care regulatory or licensing matters, please feel free to contact Robert J. Fogg, Lisa S. Albright, or Jessica Perl of the Archer Health Care Group in Princeton, NJ, at (609) 580-3700.
+If you are interested in obtaining guidance on any proposed renovation or cosmetic updates to a health care facility, or have other health care regulatory or licensing matters, please feel free to contact Robert J. Fogg or Lisa S. Albright of the Archer Health Care Group in Princeton, NJ, at (609) 580-3700.

 DISCLAIMER: This client advisory is for general information purposes only.
 It does not constitute legal or tax advice, and may not be used and relied upon as a substitute for legal or tax advice regarding a specific issue or problem.
 Advice should be obtained from a qualified attorney or tax practitioner licensed to practice in the jurisdiction where that advice is sought.